 — Phil Howard (@Gadgetoid) May 5, 2021

-That does the job, but you could also just remove the Raspberry Pi Pico board to achieve the same result by powering Pico Wireless with a separate 5V (or is it 3.3V) power source.
+That does the job, but you could also just remove the Raspberry Pi Pico board to achieve the same result by powering Pico Wireless Pack with a separate 5V (or is it 3.3V) power source.
 The software would likely be quite similar since like RP2040, ESP32 can be programmed with the Arduino IDE or MicroPython.
-Note that Pimoroni will provide its own MicroPython firmware.
+Note that Pimoroni provides its own MicroPython firmware.
 Using the C/C++ SDK for the respective processor would however lead to a fairly different source code.

 Via Tom’s Hardware